Lauren Dascalo Poses Seductively In Black Bikini & Jacket

 In the first photo, Lauren sat on her knees in the grass.
 She placed one hand behind her for balance.
 Her other hand was raised to rest on her head.
 Her back was arched and her head was tilted upward with her eyes closed.

-The second pic was similar, but was shot from a different angle.
-She ran her fingers through hair and wore a sultry expression on her face as she soaked up the sun as her jacket fell off of her shoulder.
+The second pic was similar but was shot from a different angle.
+She ran her fingers through her hair and wore a sultry expression on her face as she soaked up the sun with the jacket falling off of her shoulder.

+Her long blond hair was pushed off of her forehead.
+The locks were styled in sleek, straight strands that hung down her back.

 In the background of the photo, some green foliage could be seen.
 Lauren also geotagged her location as Los Angeles, California.
 In the caption, she spoke about glowing on the inside and the outside.

-Her long, blond hair was pushed off of her forehead.
-The locks were styled in sleek, straight strands that hung down her back.

-Lauren’s followers didn’t hesitate to share their love for the post by clicking the like button more than 19,000 times within the first 24 hours after it was published to her account.
-Her admirers also left over 520 messages in the comments section during that time.
+Lauren’s followers didn’t hesitate to share their love for the post by clicking the like button more than 19,000 times within the first 24 hours after it was published on her account.
+Her admirers also left 520-plus messages in the comments section during that time.

 “Those abs,” one follower wrote.

-“Shine bright like a [diamond emoji],” remarked another.
+“Shine bright like a [diamond emoji],” another remarked.

 “It’s the body for me lol,” a third social media user gushed.